ayushh09/opstreeTask/README.md

 - Creation of Bicep module for a specific functionalities.
 - Utilize modules within a main Bicep file for improved code organization.
 - Understand input and output parameters in Bicep modules.

-## Bonus Lab: Advanced Resource Creation
-### Overview
-Challenge yourself with the creation of an additional Azure resource using advanced Bicep features.

-### Activities
-- Develop a Bicep file for deploying an Azure resource (e.g., Virtual Machine).

 ---

 ## Getting Started